DeepanshuBhatti/Projects/WallpaperChanger/README.md

 * To generate exe file for application
   * pyinstaller --onefile -w ChangeWallpaper.py
 * This will generate an exe file in dist folder
+* Put this exe file in Startup folder to run this application on start

 ---